-Sydney Catholic Schools is rolling out a new comprehensive music education program in 2021 and seeks specialist teachers that hit all the right notes.
+Sydney Catholic Schools (SCS) is looking for passionate and enthusiastic specialist String, Woodwind and Brass tutors to join our growing Amadeus Music Education Program.
 Together, through music, they will help students learn numeracy, literacy and emotional skills.

-Students in Year 3 to Year 7 will receive orchestral instruments and will participate in small group and ensemble music lessons delivered by specialist teachers, and the program will be integrated into the normal school curriculum.
+Students will receive orchestral instruments and will participate in small group and ensemble music lessons delivered by specialist teachers, and the program will be integrated into the normal school curriculum.

 Affording a music tutor for their child can be a struggle, or even an impossible dream, for some parents.